 Understand Your Credit Scores

 Most of us are familiar with our personal credit scores, but did you know that your business can have a credit score as well?
-While Fundid Capital looks at your personal FICO credit score, it is important to understand the difference between your personal and business credit.
+While Fundid Capital, powered by Lendflow, looks at your personal FICO credit score, it is important to understand the difference between your personal and business credit.

 If your personal credit needs a boost, get started with these steps: